Kingfisher Airlines: Bankruptcy, suspension of license and cessation of operations

 Its low cost carrier Kingfisher Red was shut down in 2011 and in 2012 employees were not being paid salaries so they went on strike.
-In a disclosure statement to the Bombay Stock Exchange (BSE), he explained: "The company has incurred substantial losses and its net worth has been eroded.
+In a disclosure statement to the Bombay Stock Exchange (BSE), the airline explained: "The company has incurred substantial losses and its net worth has been eroded.
 However, having regard to improvement in the economic sentiment, rationalization measures adopted by the company, fleet recovery and the implementation of the debt recast package with the lenders and promoters including conversion of debt into share capital, these interim financial statements have been prepared on the basis that the company is a going concern and that no adjustments are required to the carrying value of assets and liabilities."
 This filing was widely covered by Indian and international print and electronic media and analysts.
 Kingfisher Airlines Lenders later stated they considered the company viable.
 On 15 November 2011 the airline released poor financial results, indicating that it was "drowning in high-interest debt and losing money".
 Mallya indicated that his solution was for the government to reduce fuel and other taxes.
 The government was engaged in assessing whether to bail out the company and other airlines or let market forces determine which survived.